• Skip to primary navigation

 3. Apricots: I recommend good quality dried apricots.
 My preferred brand is Angus Park.
 Swap dried apricots for the same amount of dried cranberries or sultanas

 5. Protein Powder: You can use any chocolate protein powder in this recipe.
-I used Genetix Nutrition Lean WPI Chocolate Bomb Flavour Protein Powder and I buy it from Nutrition Warehouse in Australia.
+I used a whey protein powder called Genetix Nutrition Lean WPI Chocolate Bomb Flavour Protein Powder and I buy it from Nutrition Warehouse in Australia.

 6. Make it Without Protein Powder: If you leave out the protein powder, you will also need to leave out the ¼ cup of water at step 4 of the base instructions.